 Where can you install an accordion shutter system?

 This type of storm shutter is suitable for use on homes, condos and commercial buildings.
-You can use them to protect your windows, and glass doors (including a French or sliding glass door).
+You can use them as hurricane window protection.
+They also work as protection for your glass doors (including a French or sliding glass door).
 You can even areas like your lanai, balcony, patios, and more.

 It is also important to understand that these are custom built to fit your specific application.
 Unlike standard hurricane protection products they are custom made and designed for your specific windows and doors.